 Use the Button below to Download a PDF Tutorial

 • Craft glue (it dries SO much faster than Elmers)

-- Standard craft sticks (20 per student) or Jumbo craft sticks (4 per student)
+• Standard craft sticks (20 per student) or Jumbo craft sticks (4 per student)

-- Masking tape
+• Masking tape

-- Pasta: Macaroni, spaghetti, shells and twists
+• Pasta: Macaroni, spaghetti, shells and twists

 Time needed: 45 minutes.

-Make a Pasta Skeleton
+How to Make a Pasta Skeleton

-- Add curly ribs and shell hips.
+- Add curly ribs and shell hips to the spine.

-Let dry on flat surface overnight,
+Let the pasta dry on a flat surface overnight.